In Fall 2023, the group's study will focus on reimagining and enriching our understanding of the world from Black and Indigenous perspectives.

 - The other book we will utilize is The Parable of the Sower by Octavia Butler, which imagines an Afrofuturistic fictional world in the now-not-so-distant future (written in 1993, it imagines the world in 2024) which will offer an exploration of social inequity, identity and resistance, and climate injustice.

-The five Fall 2022 sessions will be held from 12:30-2:00 pm on:
+The five Fall 2023 sessions will be held from 12:30-2:00 pm on:

-Selected participants will receive two books and any subsequent readings, and will receive a $250 stipend for their full participation over the fall semester.
+Selected participants will receive two books and any subsequent readings, and will receive a $250 award for their full participation over the fall semester.
 Participants agree to be responsible for reading all of the assigned materials, and must attend five planning and discussion sessions.
 Students can apply for continuing as a Social Justice Scholar in the Spring semester (with an additional stipend), which will build on the Fall semester learning.

 Applications for Fall 2023 are now closed.
 Check back in November 2023 for the application for Spring 2024!